hitokiri-mata/katacoda-courses/kubernetes-containers/go/step3-hello.md

 `docker run hello:0.0.1 `{{execute}}

 With just a few lines of code both the application source and the Dockerfile source define the execution.
-With the Docker build and run commands the application is running.
+With the container build and run commands the application is running.
 That was easy.

 However, there are a few problems with the container.